mongodb-js/log/logparse-spec.md

 These do not match up with the `OP_*` opcodes of the wire protocol (e.g. commands are queries on a special `.$cmd` collection), but should be seen as "logical" operations.
-Operations have a type (query, getmore, update, delete, command), a namespace on which the operation is executed (consisting of database.collection) and a duration in milliseconds.
+Operations have a type (query, getmore, update, delete, command), a namespace on which the operation is executed and a duration in milliseconds.

+namespace format:
+namespace = <database name>.<collection name>
+- database names cannot have a "."
+- anything after the first "." is the collection name
+  - the collection name also includes the index name
+    - index name being of $<index name>
+  e.g. admin.system.system1.system.$index
+    database   = "admin",
+    collection = "system.system1.system2.$index",
+    index = "index"

-The exposed regex capture groups are `operation`, `namespace`, `database`, `collection`, `duration`.
+The exposed regex capture groups are `operation`, `namespace`, `database`, `collection`, `duration` and 'index'.

 Some other events do not follow the operations pattern but still have a duration that is useful to extract, for example: